-Often, doctors diagnose ureteral obstruction disorders before birth during routine prenatal ultrasounds, which can show details of the developing fetus, including the kidneys, ureters and bladder.
-Doctors often perform another ultrasound after birth to re-evaluate the kidneys.
+Often, providers diagnose ureteral obstruction disorders before birth during routine prenatal ultrasounds, which can show details of the developing fetus, including the kidneys, ureters and bladder.
+Providers often perform another ultrasound after birth to reevaluate the kidneys.

-If your doctor suspects you have an obstructed ureter, some of these tests and scans might be used to reach a diagnosis:
+If your provider suspects you have an obstructed ureter, some of these tests and scans might be used to reach a diagnosis: